vishalpa8/wealthwisegrow/README.md

 ## 🌟 Overview

-WealthWise Hub is a comprehensive financial calculator platform built with modern web technologies.
+WealthWiseGrow is a comprehensive financial calculator platform built with modern web technologies.
 It provides 39+ specialized calculators for financial planning, investment analysis, loan calculations, tax planning, and retirement planning.
 The platform features clean, elegant UI with advanced visualizations and interactive analysis tools.

 ## ✨ Key Features